Skip Jutze

-Alfred Henry "Skip" Jutze (born May 28, 1946) is a former professional baseball player.
+Alfred Henry "Skip" Jutze (born May 28, 1946) is an American former professional baseball player.
 He played all or part of six seasons in Major League Baseball, primarily as a catcher.

 Baseball career

 Jutze attended W. Tresper Clarke High School in Westbury, New York, and was drafted out of Central Connecticut State University by the St. Louis Cardinals in the fourth round of the 1968 MLB amateur draft.
 Prior to his major league debut, Jutze taught at Candlewood Junior High School, in Dix Hills, New York.

 Jutze made his Major League Baseball debut with the Cardinals on September 1, 1972, and appeared in his final game on September 21, 1977.
 He was traded, along with Milt Ramírez, by the Cardinals to the Astros for Ray Busse and Bobby Fenwick on November 29, 1972.

 Jutze was a member of the inaugural Seattle Mariners team that began play in 1977.
 He also holds the distinction of having hit the first grand slam home run in Mariners' history on May 17 of that year.